juliendorra/3D-printable-plotter-adapters-for-pens-and-refills/readme.md

 - `top_cut_off_height` It can reasonably be adjusted between `total_body_height - 11.5` and `total_body_height - 0` (Full height of the top body.
 Longer printing time).
 If you cut below `total_body_height - 11.5` the grip might suffer (to be tested :-)

+- `simplified_body_shape` By default, the generator uses a realistic body shape for the adapter outer body, similar to the original HP pens.
+Add `simplified_body_shape = true ;` to your adapter code to use a simplified cylindrical lower body.
+You will need to use the simplified lower body if the `height_where_pen_diameter_change` value for your stop point is very low, very close to the paper as with the Edding calligraphy pens.
+In this case the realistic body is not wide enough to allow for substracting the lower cylinder, cutting the adapter short.
+The downside of using the simplified body is that the adapter will no longer fit in a pen plotter rack or carrousel.

 ## 3D Printing

 The printing shouldn't take more than 20 minutes, maybe less with a better printer that the low-cost (300€!) printer that was used to print the first adapters.